pawelw/angular-offcanvas-navbar/readme.md

 	var myapp = angular.module('myapp', ['ngOffcanvas'])
 	```

-3. Add ng-csv directive to your main page container:
+3. Add off-canvas-navbar directive to your container (you must have it as a direct child element):

 	```html
 	<div off-canvas-navbar></div>